HydranceAK/3D-Printed-RC-Car/README.md

 * PETG parts for strong structural elements (chassis, arms, mounts)

+* PA6-CF highly recommended but not nessecary for gears and bottom suspension arms.
+These peices undergo extreme stress and may break if you drive rough.

 * Affordable Build – Total estimated cost ~$330 (without screws \& filament $270)